dsingla54/dhruv_riscv/README.md

 ## MYTH RISC-V Workshop
-Navigate to [Makerchip](https://www.makerchip.com/sandbox/)  IDE Within this repository, you'll discover comprehensive materials pertaining to the MYTH (Microprocessor for You in Thirty Hours) Workshop, a 5-day program focused on RISC-V CPU Core Design.
-This workshop is a collaborative effort between VLSI System Design (VSD) and Redwood EDA.
-Over the course of just five days, participants delve into the fundamentals of the RISC-V ISA and go on to construct a simplified RISC-V core featuring the core instruction set.
-The RISC-V CPU Core is meticulously crafted using Transaction Level Verilog (TL-Verilog) in conjunction with the Makerchip IDE Platform.
-Detailed information is provided below for your reference.
+Navigate to [Makerchip](https://www.makerchip.com/sandbox/)  IDE

+This repository offers a comprehensive collection of resources related to the MYTH (Microprocessor for You in Thirty Hours) Workshop.
+This 5-day program is a collaborative effort between VLSI System Design (VSD) and Redwood EDA, focusing on the design of RISC-V CPU cores.
+Participants in this workshop embark on an educational journey, starting with the basics of the RISC-V Instruction Set Architecture (ISA) and culminating in the creation of a simplified RISC-V core with a complete instruction set.

-Makerchip provides free and instant access to the latest tools directly from your browser and from your desktop.
-This includes open-source tools and proprietary ones.
-Turning the tables for the open-source community, Redwood EDA, LLC's commercial capabilities are often available for open-source development here first--before they are available commercially.
+One of the standout features of this workshop is the utilization of Transaction Level Verilog (TL-Verilog) in conjunction with the Makerchip Integrated Development Environment (IDE) platform.
+The Makerchip IDE platform is an exceptional resource that offers numerous benefits, including:

-- **SystemVerilog Support**: Makerchip allows users to write and simulate digital designs using the SystemVerilog hardware description language, making it suitable for both     beginners and experienced designers.
+- **SystemVerilog Support**: Makerchip empowers users to author and simulate digital designs using the SystemVerilog hardware description language.
+This accessibility caters to both newcomers and seasoned designers.

-- **RISC-V and Custom Microprocessor Design**: It provides tools for designing custom RISC-V processors or creating entirely new microprocessor architectures.
+- **RISC-V and Custom Microprocessor Design**: The platform provides a suite of tools for crafting custom RISC-V processors or for venturing into the development of entirely novel microprocessor architectures.

-- **Code Simulation**: Users can simulate their designs to test functionality and identify potential issues before moving on to the actual hardware implementation.
+- **Code Simulation**: Users can thoroughly test their designs through simulation, allowing them to verify functionality and identify potential issues before venturing into physical hardware implementation.

-- **Collaboration**: Makerchip supports collaborative work, enabling multiple users to work on the same project simultaneously.
+- **Collaboration**: Makerchip supports collaborative work, permitting multiple users to collaborate on the same project concurrently.
+This fosters teamwork and knowledge sharing among participants.

-- **Online Platform**: As a web-based tool, Makerchip eliminates the need for users to install and maintain specialized software, making it accessible from various   devices with an internet connection.
+- **Online Platform**: As a web-based tool, Makerchip eliminates the need for users to install and maintain specialized software.
+This accessibility means that it can be utilized from a variety of devices with an internet connection, simplifying the development process.

+Makerchip serves as a hub for both open-source and proprietary tools, often making Redwood EDA, LLC's commercial capabilities available to the open-source development community before they are accessible commercially.
+It's a versatile and accessible platform that truly empowers designers, educators, and enthusiasts to delve into the exciting world of microprocessor design.

 <details>
 <summary>DAY-3 : Digital Logic with TL-Verilog in Makerchip IDE</summary>